 We are subject to corporate and other tax laws, rules and regulations in the jurisdictions in which we operate.
 Changes in tax rates, tax relief and tax laws, rules and regulations, changes in practice or interpretation or inconsistent enforcement of the law by the relevant tax authorities, increasing challenges by relevant tax authorities, or any failure to manage tax risks adequately could result in increased charges, financial loss, penalties and reputational damage, which may have a negative impact on the Group's results or financial condition.
-In addition, tax enforcement has become a higher priority for many tax authorities in jurisdictions in which we operate, which has led to an increase in tax audits, enquiries and challenges, or the testing through litigation of the boundaries of the correct interpretation of legislation.
-Tax authorities may also actively pursue additional taxes based on retroactive changes to tax laws and we may have disagreements with tax authorities which could result in a material restatement to the tax position.
+In particular, revenue needs mean that increased levels of tax enforcement have become a higher priority for many governments and tax authorities in jurisdictions in which we operate, which has led to an increase in tax audits, enquiries and challenges, or the testing through litigation of the boundaries of the correct interpretation of legislation.
+Tax authorities may also actively pursue additional taxes based on retroactive changes to tax laws (or seek to interpret prospective tax laws and guidance retrospectively) and we may disagree with tax authorities' legal interpretations which could result in a material restatement to the tax position.

-We have been and will continue to be subject to the risk of adverse or aggressive interpretations of tax laws or regulations or the imposition of arbitrary or onerous taxes, interest charges and penalties.
-The Organization for Economic Co-operation and Development and other government agencies in jurisdictions in which we operate have increasingly focused on issues related to the taxation of multinational corporations, including base erosion and profit shifting.
-We could also be exposed to significant fines and penalties and to enforcement measures, including, but not limited to, tax assessments, despite our best efforts at compliance.
+In line with our tax strategy we are committed to complying with relevant tax laws, paying the right tax at the right time, and recognising the importance of respecting both the spirit and the letter of the laws of each country in which we operate.
+Nevertheless, as a complex business, we have been and will continue to be subject to the risk of adverse or aggressive interpretations of tax laws or regulations or the imposition of arbitrary or onerous taxes, interest charges and penalties.
+The Organization for Economic Co-operation and Development and other government agencies in jurisdictions in which we operate have increasingly focused on issues related to the taxation of multinational corporations, including base erosion and profit shifting and the impact of digitalisation and globalisation on value chains and tax bases - the outcomes of multilateral and unilateral reforms in these areas are inherently uncertain.
+As a complex business we could also be exposed to significant fines and penalties and to enforcement measures, including, but not limited to, tax assessments, despite our best efforts at compliance.
 In response to tax assessments or similar tax deficiency notices in particular jurisdictions, we may be required to pay the full amount of the tax assessed (including stated penalties and interest charges) or post security for such amounts notwithstanding that we may contest the assessment and related amounts.